 Naturally, all of these nice things come at a price.
 Bitdefender Total Security is $39.98 for the first year, and then it’s $89.99/yr.
 Bitdefender has neither the lowest prices nor the possibility to use the service on the highest number of devices.
 However, where it hits the home run is the number and quality of features.

-Bitdefender’s free version is more than worth it.
+If you don’t need too many extra features, Bitdefender’s free version is more than enough.
 In fact, it’s so good it could rival some paid-only antivirus providers.
 It’s available for Windows, macOS, and Android, and the malware scanning capabilities are identical to the paid editions.
-However, this version will be much more useful on Windows devices than on others because of the real-time protection and phishing prevention features.

 Ease of use

 Bitdefender’s setup in one of the longest that I’ve ever had to endure.
 First of all, the installation files are 400 MB.
 That’s a considerable amount when other solutions install in a couple of seconds.
 With Bitdefender, it takes some time.

 There is a catch, however.
 If you’ve committed to ignoring everything else Bitdefender has to offer, there’s a lighter version of their free edition.
 It only performs malware scans, and that’s about it.